nataliegnelson/P4/content/home/apply.md

 +++

-**Applications are due by 11:59 PM on March 1, 2019.** Complete applications include all of the following materials:
+**Applications are due by 11:59 PM on January 15, 2020.** Complete applications include all of the following materials:

 * [Application form](https://goo.gl/forms/uyxaXeYrHuMDU3Is2)
+  * The application includes optional questions on demographics and the following required question: What is the statistical method you most enjoyed learning about and why?
+Explain in 5-10 sentences.
 * Statement of interest (submitted via the application form).
-The statement of interest should summarize your motivation for applying to the program and career goals (short- and long-term).
-Limited to 1 page with 12-pt font and 1" margins.
+The statement of interest should summarize your perspective on the use of data analytics in food animal production, motivation for applying to the program and career goals (short- and long-term).
+Limited to 1 single spaced page with 12-pt font and 1" margins.
 * Resume (submitted via the application form).
-Limited to 1 page with 12-pt font and 1" margins.
+Limited to 1 single spaced page with 12-pt Times New Roman font and 1" margins.
 * Contact information for a reference (submitted via the application form).
 The reference should be a faculty member or professional who knows you through academic and/or professional interactions and can speak to your potential and career ambitions.

 *Applications that remain incomplete by the deadline may not be reviewed.*

+Finalists will be interviewed via video call.
+We anticipate contacting finalists by the first week of February, and sending offer letters in mid-February.
+Six students will be admitted for summer 2020.